 Fruit very small ovoid, completely sunk in solid fleshy spike which is 2.5—3.7 cm long, ovoid-oblong, erect blunt, blackish green, and shining.

-Root is greyish brown in colour,longitudinally wrinkled, and having roots, and root scars on the surface.
+Root is greyish brown in color,longitudinally wrinkled, and having roots, and root scars on the surface.
 It is stout, cylindrical, 0.2-0.6 cm thick, reddish brown to grey.
 It is aromatic, and tastes pungent.

 The botanical name of Pippali is Piper longum.
 It belongs to plant family Piperaceae.

 Piperaceae is a large tropical family, having more than 10 genera, and approximately 1500 species.
 This family belongs to class dicotyledons but due to its unique anatomical features it resembles monocotyledon.

 Piperaceae family comprises of two larger genera, Piper, and Peperomia.
 The genus Piper, the largest in the family, occurs throughout the tropical, and sub-tropical regions.
 Most important economic species of this genus include Piper nigrum, Piper betle (Paan / Betle leaf), Chavya (Piper cubeba), and Piper longam (Pippali / long pepper).
 Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants